srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. At the Cloud Shell command prompt, to monitor the stream of events flowing to the Azure IoT Hub, run the following command:

     ```bash
-    az iot hub monitor-events -n iot-az220-training-{YOUR-ID}
+    az iot hub monitor-events -n iot-az220-training-{your-id}
     ```

-    Be sure to replace the `{YOUR-ID}` placeholder for the `-n` parameter with the name of your Azure IoT Hub.
+    Be sure to replace the `{your-id}` placeholder for the `-n` parameter with the name of your Azure IoT Hub.

     The `az iot hub monitor-events` command enables you to monitor device telemetry & messages sent to an Azure IoT Hub.
 This will verify that events from the simulated device, being sent to the IoT Edge Gateway, are being received by the Azure IoT Hub.